You can translate this page using Google

 These pages are for IHG colleagues only.
 If you work for a Franchise hotel, please visit careers.ihg.com to access opportunities in managed hotels, corporate or reservations offices.

 Congratulations on making the decision to further your career with IHG!
 There are a few things you need to know...

 Our criteria to apply for a new role

-Provided that you meet the above criteria, your Manager should be supportive of your application and your desire to take the next step in your career within IHG.
-If this is not the case, you should discuss this with your local HR contact.
+Provided the above criteria have been met, managers are expected to be supportive of any job application.
+If this is not the case, the colleague should discuss this with his/her local HR contact.

 Making your application

 Applications for all internal career opportunities must be received via our internal careers site available on Merlin.
 When applying, you’ll be required to upload your CV/résumé.
 Make sure it’s fully up to date before applying by including your most recent employment history.

 Once you’ve applied for a new role via the internal careers site, you’ll receive an automated acknowledgement within 24 hours.
 The recruitment team will have then received your application.